Highett (East) - Cheltenham

 AreaSearch analysis reveals Highett (East) - Cheltenham recording weaker employment conditions than most comparable areas nationwide

-Conversely, transport, postal & warehousing has lower representation at 3.4% compared to the regional average of 5.2%.
 Many residents commute elsewhere for work based on Census data.
-Between September 2024 and 2025, Highett East - Cheltenham's labour force increased by 0.6%, but employment declined by 0.8%, causing unemployment to rise by 1.4 percentage points.
-Greater Melbourne recorded employment growth of 3.0% during the same period.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National forecasts suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Highett East - Cheltenham's employment mix indicates local employment should increase by 6.8% over five years and 13.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Between September 2024 to September 2025, labour force increased by 0.6% but employment declined by 0.8%, causing unemployment to rise by 1.4 percentage points.
+Greater Melbourne saw employment growth of 3.0%.
+National employment forecasts from May-25 suggest Highett East - Cheltenham's employment should increase by 6.8% over five years and 13.9% over ten years, based on industry-specific projections.

 Frequently Asked Questions - Employment